The heart of the home

 Cleverly designed and crafted to an exceptional standard, this interpretation of a modernist timber cabin is as iconic as the mountains surrounding it.

-Andy Lawrence from Landmark built this house and says...“This home really embraces its rustic surrounds and fits into the Central Otago landscape beautifully.”
+Debbie Clarke from Landmark Homes says...“This home really embraces its rustic surrounds and fits into the Central Otago landscape beautifully.”

 “Landmark Homes were able to complete the task of bringing the architectural plans to life with extremely beautiful craftmanship that really showcases their attention to detail.” — Ruth Whitaker, Architect, Mason & Wales